Car collectors seek one-off models in quest for exclusivity

 OFFICIAL ACCEPTANCE

-"Without a doubt, the real revolution that has occurred in recent years has been the official acceptance of mathematical modeling and virtual simulation," said Andrea Zagato, the third generation member of Milan-based coachbuilding business Zagato noted, saying regulators now accept software programs to do some of the work previously done through crash testing.
+"Without a doubt, the real revolution that has occurred in recent years has been the official acceptance of mathematical modelling and virtual simulation," said Andrea Zagato, the third generation member of Milan-based coachbuilding business Zagato noted, saying regulators now accept software programmes to do some of the work previously done through crash testing.

 Boutique design houses have responded by making unique cars including the Ferrari P4/5, the Ferrari SP12 EC, a new version of the Lancia Stratos, and Kapp's Alfa Romeo TZ 3 Corsa.